mayararysia/backend-projects-cinfo/README.md

 # backend-projects-cinfo

-json-server backend that simulates a database for the discipline of Introduction to Web Technologies - BSI IFAL
+REST API - json-server backend that simulates a database for the discipline of Introduction to Web Technologies - BSI IFAL

 ## How to use it?